Cultural revolution in the Soviet Union: Cultural revolution in the early years of Soviet power

 The Cultural Revolution as a change in the ideology of society was launched soon after the October Revolution.
 On January 23, 1918, a Decree on Separation of Church from State and School from Church appeared.
 Items related to religious education were removed from the education system: theology, ancient Greek, and others.
 The main task of the cultural revolution was the introduction of the principles of Marxist ideology into the personal convictions of Soviet citizens.

 To implement the program in the first months of Soviet power, a network of organs of the party-state administration of the cultural life of society was created: Agitprop (department of the Central Committee of the All-Union Communist Party (Bolsheviks)), Glavpolitprosvet, Narcompros, Glavlit and others.
 The institutions of culture were nationalized: publishing houses, museums, film factories; freedom of the press was abolished.
+The 1918 RSFSR Constitution, for its part, proclaimed that the workers and peasants should have the means to print and publish:

 In the field of ideology, atheistic propaganda was widely developed, religion began to be persecuted, clubs, warehouses, production facilities were organized in churches, and strict censorship was introduced.

 Most of the masses were uneducated and illiterate: for example, from the results of the census of the 1920 population, it followed that only 41.7% of the population over 8 years old could read in Soviet Russia.
 The cultural revolution primarily involved the fight against illiteracy, which was necessary for the subsequent scientific and technological development.
 Cultural work was deliberately limited to elementary forms, because, according to some researchers, the Soviet regime needed a performing culture, but not a creative one.
 However, the rate of elimination of illiteracy for a variety of reasons was unsatisfactory.
 Universal primary education in the Soviet Union was de facto introduced in the 1930.
 Mass illiteracy was eliminated after World War II.